aws-samples/amazon-sagemaker-local-mode/README.md

 - Read the Machine Learning Blog post at: https://aws.amazon.com/blogs/machine-learning/use-the-amazon-sagemaker-local-mode-to-train-on-your-notebook-instance/

-## SageMaker local mode training and serving in PyCharm
+## SageMaker local mode training and serving in PyCharm/Visual Studio Code
 This repository examples will work in any IDE on your local machine.

 Here you can see a TensorFlow example running on PyCharm. **The data for processing, training and serving is also located on your local machine file system**.